domesticatedviking/skinnydip/README.md

 # SKINNYDIP MMU2 string eliminator v1.0.3 beta
-a post processing script for Slic3r PE to remove fine threads from filament tips during MMU2 toolchanges.
+a post processing script for Slic3r PE / PrusaSlicer to remove fine threads from filament tips during MMU2 toolchanges.
 Written by Erik Bjorgan based on a core concept from David Shealey.
 With love to the Prusa Community Forum and its incredible admin team. http://facebook.com/groups/prusacommunity